 Located close to the town of Lanquin in the mountains of Alta Verapaz, Semuc Champey is a naturally stunning destination.
 It’s a limestone formation that runs for 300 meters, blessed with a series of turquoise pools that have led to Semuc Chamey becoming an iconic swimming destination in Guatemala.

-Even though it’s a fairly remote destination, Semuc Champey – which actually means “Where the River Hides Underground” in Q’eqchi’ Mayan – is so beautiful that travelers can’t help themselves but to seek out this slice of natural paradise.
+Even though it’s a fairly remote destination, Semuc Champey – which actually means “Where the River Hides Underground” in Q’eqchi’ Mayan – is so beautiful that travelers can’t help themselves but seek out this slice of natural paradise.

 Best Things to do in Semuc Champey, Guatemala